Here are the answers to some frequently asked questions.

 This is an over-18 event so no children are allowed.

 There is a lift at the right hand side of the main entry steps.
 The lift will always be open for an event.
 However should someone need help, this will need to be organised prior to the event, by ringing the office 01792 635428.
 More information about disabled facilities is available here

 What are the admission charges?

 Admission is £5 for non CAMRA members and £3 for CAMRA members.
 The price of admission includes a programme and a souvenir half pint glass.
 To save time and queues we also sell the first £5 worth of tokens with the admission tickets so have £10 or £8 ready at the door.
 More tokens are available inside the hall at the token stall.
-We do not take any cards – cash only!
-Please be aware that there is no cash machine inside the hall.
+Payment is by cash or card.

 Can I buy beer and cider with cash?